hyperledger/identus-cloud-agent/docs/docusaurus/multitenancy/tenant-onboarding.md

 ## Overview

-This is a structured guide on how to onboard a new tenant from scratch.
+This is a guide on how to onboard a new tenant from scratch.
 This tutorial will demonstrate the creation of a new entity representing the tenant, the provisioning of a wallet, and enabling an authentication method for this tenant.
 Subsequently, the tenant will gain the capability to engage in SSI activities within an